Alexander-Qinn/MemmapReader/README.md

   print(M2D_F4.__read__(path))
 ```

-If you want to change the index and column labels or data types manually:
+If you want to change the index and column labels or data types manually modify the dtype to whatever you need.
+In this instance SYMBOL_DTYPE is the index datatype and DATE_TYPE is the columns.
+For now the default has the index as Strings and the columns as ints, this is because the original version was meant for time-series stock data:

 ```
 HEADER_DTYPE = np.dtype('U33')